wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 Cloudburst achieves LDPC with a two-level storage hierarchy.
 At the global level, a fast key-value store (KVS) is used as the global storage for passing or preserving information between function invocations, while at each individual computing nodes, an extra cache layer maintains high-frequent keys, and enables low-latency access to these keys.
+Second, Cloudburst supports and specifically optimizes over function composition, which enables serverless as a more general-purpose computing paradigm, as most general-purpose applications require function modules to call each other with explicit argument passing and value return.